-If found guilty of the offence, a person can be subject to a maximum of 2 years imprisonment.
+If found guilty of an upskirting offence, you may receive a summary conviction with a sentence of up to 1 year in prison and/or a fine.
+Those found guilty of a serious offence in the Crown Court may be imprisoned for up to 2 years.
 If the offence is committed for the purpose of obtaining sexual gratification and other relevant conditions are met, the offender will be placed on the sex offenders register.

 Have the upskirting amendments to the Sexual Offences Act 2003 proven effective?

 Unfortunately, despite the changes to the law in England and Wales to outlaw upskirting, numbers of this type of offence have continued to rise.
 According to the Crown Prosecution Service (CPS), as of December 2021, “Upskirting prosecutions more than doubled over the second year of the legislation being in force, with CPS analysis finding at least a third of offenders are also committing other serious sexual crimes”.
 The CPS reports that 46 men and one teenage boy were prosecuted for a total of 128 offences under the Voyeurism (Offences) Act between the dates of 1st April 2020 and 30th June 2021.
 They also report that 15 of these men were also charged with other serious sexual offences at the same time, including child abuse, sexual assault, extreme pornography, and wider voyeurism offences.
 Their data also shows that supermarkets are the most commonly used location for perpetrators of upskirting crimes.
 Those carrying out such crimes are using more advanced tactics to hide their methods, including hiding cameras in shopping baskets.